Whenever we start out on a new project, role, or relationship, our previous project, role, or relationship also comes to an end.

 This is the first few days after we’ve moved into our new house and we turn it into a home: “Where shall we put the cups and plates?
 Where shall we hang this picture?”
 This is the first few days and weeks of learning to be a parent or getting to know our new colleagues or classmates.

-The Consolidation stage is a time where we establish our new role and identity and weave the different parts together.
+Here the process is about establishing our new role and identity and weaving its different parts together.

 These three stages of psychological and emotional transition accompany every major change we live through.

-And as the change guru William Bridges explains:
+And as the change guru William Bridges puts it:

 “It isn’t the changes that do you in, it’s the transitions.”

-The better we can learn to manage our emotional transitions, the easier it will become to manage the practical changes in our lives.
-And the better we can learn to manage our own transitions, the better we will be able to help the people around us to manage theirs.
+The better we learn to manage our emotional transitions, the easier it becomes to manage the practical changes in our lives.
+And the better we learn to manage our own transitions, the better we can then help the people around us to manage theirs.

-All of this is another step to becoming antifragile.
+All this is another step to becoming antifragile.

-How well are you and the people around you managing the changes that are currently happening in your lives?
-Would it be useful to get better at managing the transitions that accompany those changes, so that you can more easily let go of your life as it once was and step more enthusiastically into your life as it is going to be?
+How well are you and the people around you currently managing the changes that are happening in your lives?
+Would it be useful to get better at managing the psychological and emotional transitions that accompany change, so that you can let go of your life as it once was and step more fully and enthusiastically into your life as it is going to be?

 Adapted from Inner Leadership: a framework and a set of tools for building inspiration in times of change.